Supporting the workforce around child mental health

 - The Royal Australian College of General Practitioners

 What we’re doing

-Emerging Minds will build the capacity and strength of the workforce to enhance parenting skills and parent-child relationships, reduce trauma and harm and ultimately, improve mental health outcomes for children aged 12 and under.
+Emerging Minds will build the capacity and strength of the workforce to support parents to learn new skills, enhance parent-child relationships, reduce trauma and harm and ultimately improve mental health outcomes for children aged 12 and under.
 In order to do this, Emerging Minds will develop:

 - a national online hub with real-time access to support, resources and training